Epix-Incorporated/Adonis/CONTRIBUTING.md

 Note that Adonis commands are _always_ referenced by their prefix and common usage name (":somecommand"/":somecmd"), and not anything else including their internal index ("SomeCommand").
 This is to ensure consistency and easy comprehension by normal Adonis users.

 **Description:** The description of a PR should be comprehensive and either describe, or list and describe the specific additions, changes, and/or removals made by the PR, and their full rationale.

+**Proof of functionality:** A PR must contain some form of you showcasing your PR working inside Roblox.
+This is to ensure that no breaking PRs are merged and to maintain a high quality of Pull Request.
+This can be a video or some other form of media which adequately displays that your PR is functional.
+Exceptions will be made for small PRs that are obviously functional such as fixing typos, tweaking minor functionality, etc.

 ℹ️ **The above rules do not apply to individual commit names and descriptions.**